The healthcare sector is rapidly changing.

 Once you have established that HIPAA applies to you, and learned what that means, one of the most important next steps is bringing in a reputable, independent, third-party auditor to guide you through the steps you need to take.
-Partnering with a reliable hosting provider that understands HIPAA compliance is also an important part of the process.
+Partnering with a reliable hosting provider that understands HIPAA Compliant Hosting is also an important part of the process.
 It is not the case, however, that any host can ensure compliance with all aspects of HIPAA, so beware of promises that seem too good to be true.

 What to Expect From Your Hosting Provider

 While no host can make you completely HIPAA complaint, there are a number of things a quality provider with experience hosting businesses covered by HIPAA can do to help.
 As a special class of Business Associate known as a Cloud Service Provider (CSP), your host must provide some things, like restricting access to your servers and providing up-to-date antivirus and malware protection, in order to keep you in compliance with HIPAA.
 Others, like helpful documentation, are possible to do without, but doing so makes an important process unnecessarily difficult for most SMBs.

 Administrative Safeguards: In addition to the employee access controls and cybersecurity protections noted above, your hosting provider should help with backup and recovery of ePHI and keep detailed logs.